zgreenberg02/ZG-BoardGame/README.md

 # Board Game

 Project for IB Comp Sci IA 2018-2019:
 Computer Version of the board game Kingdoms and Knights.
-This program will allow players to play the board game Kingdoms and Knights on the computer.
+This program allows players to play the board game Kingdoms and Knights on the computer.
 Kingdoms and Knights is a strategy board game created by: Zach Greenberg, Jackson Elder, and Hayden Soelberg
 <br> <br>
 <img src="boardGame.png" alt="Running Application">
 <br> <br>